Let’s Talk 800-528-4058

 Get Quote › Get Samples ›

-It isn’t easy to maintain operational efficiency, maximize material usage, and reduce human error in parts manufacturing.
+• It isn’t easy to maintain operational efficiency, maximize material usage, and reduce human error in parts manufacturing.
 Between the stamping, fabricating, and storing of what could be thousands of different components, developing reliable organization and workflow processes is vital to effective inventory and production management.
-Lacking these controls, costly mistakes can and will occur, hurting both internal and external stakeholders alike.

-Parts identification strategies can help mitigate these risks and improve efficiencies.
+Part identification strategies can help mitigate these risks and improve efficiencies.
 There are several proven methods already used throughout the industrial world that can result in immediate, dramatic improvements in these complex manufacturing processes.
-We’ve compiled some of these best practices below, but first, let’s review parts identification in more detail.

-Hydraulic press stamping machine
+part identification for a Hydraulic press stamping machine

-On one hand, the term “parts identification” is self-explanatory: it’s the literal recognition of individual components.
+On one hand, the term “part identification” is self-explanatory: it’s the literal recognition of individual components.
 If you have a dozen different parts that are numbered 1-12, it’s not difficult to determine which piece is which.

-But things get complicated as operations scale.
-If you assemble highly complex equipment, how do you ensure you’ve installed all the correct parts during the build process?
 If you’re a fabricator whose job is to cast, forge, stamp, or otherwise create precision components, how do you ensure you’re accurately interpreting the CAD file or job traveler?
 And how do operational managers know which parts have been manufactured and which haven’t?

 Clearly, being able to have as much transparency and insight as possible into your firm’s manufacturing framework is critical to running a watertight operation.
 When companies know what parts are already on hand and what’s still necessary to complete outstanding job orders, they can efficiently prioritize certain projects and production runs.

 That’s where an effective identification strategy comes in.
 Implemented correctly, these processes should leave no guesswork as to which parts belong to which projects and how they should be fabricated.
 The result?
 You’ll save significant money, materials, and time compared to those that are running blind.
-Let’s review some specific strategies that can achieve these results.

 1. Incorporate Labeling Solutions